am20dipi/JS-advanced-concepts/JS-FOUNDATION/MemoryHeap.md

 The V8 Engine stores variables (and its data) in memory locations for us (think cubbies) -- we do not have to do anything.

+## Garbage Collection

+When JavaScript allocates memory JavaScript automatically cleans up or frees up that memory space when the function (of that allocated memory) is done running.

+Garbage Collection is done automatically and figures out what we need or do not need.
+However, Garbage Collection does not mean we do not have to pay attention to memory management of the Memory Heap.

+How does Garbage Collection work?
+    - uses "mark and sweep"
+    - 'marks' what is needed
+    - 'sweeps' what is not needed
+    - if there is no reference to an object, then it is no longer needed